jColeChanged/jColeChanged.github.io/_posts/2013-6-25-Collective-Clustering.md

 Earlier I said that hierarchical clustering compared everything to everything else in order to figure out what two clusters were the closest to each other.
 As you can imagine this has terrible performance.
 O(n^2) to be more precise.
-Memoization can be used to make things a bit faster then that in practice, but the algorithm still doesn't have the most wonderful scaling properties even with that.
+Memoization can be used to make things a bit faster than that in practice, but the algorithm still doesn't have the most wonderful scaling properties even with that.
 That is where K Means clustering comes in.